-- ► To install the CA-signed certificate: - 1.
+- To install the CA-signed certificate: - 1.
 Choose Device Settings > Security > SSL Certificate.

-- 2. Click Browse... to navigate to the CA-signed certificate file. - 3.
-Click Upload to install it. - 4.
+- 3. Click Upload to install it. - 4.
 To verify whether the certificate has been installed successfully, check the data shown in the Active SSL Certificate section.

 Creating a Self-Signed Certificate